-4 Basic Types of Machine Learning Algorithms with Examples
+4 Different Types of Machine Learning Algorithms with Examples

 Do you want to learn more about Machine Learning (ML)?
 What is Machine Learning?
 What are the different types of Machine Learning algorithms?

 Machine Learning has been a new hype in the field of computer science for a year along with other trending topics such as the Internet of Things, Artificial Intelligence, Big Data…

 But what is Machine Learning for beginners?

 Machine Learning is developing a computer program that improves automatically with experience.